Junaid-Aftab/Non-Uniform-QFT/README.md

 ## Overview

-The Non-Uniform Quantum Fourier Transform (NUQFT) generalizes the Quantum Fourier Transform (QFT) to cases where sampling points are not uniformly spaced.
-Many practical signal processing and scientific computing problems involve irregular sampling grids, making the classical Discrete Fourier Transform (DFT) unsuitable without modification.
+The Non-Uniform Quantum Fourier Transform (NUQFT) extends the Quantum Fourier Transform (QFT) to data sampled at non-uniform intervals.
+Many practical signal processing and scientific computing tasks involve irregular sampling grids, where the standard Discrete Fourier Transform (DFT) cannot be applied directly without modification.

-This repository provides a numerical and algorithmic implementation of our NUQFT, algorithm including
+This repository provides a numerical and algorithmic implementation of the NUQFT algorithm, including:

-- classical implementations of the Non-Uniform Discrete Fourier Transform (NUDFT)
+- Classical implementations of the Non-Uniform Discrete Fourier Transform (NUDFT)
-- simulation of the quantum unitary primitives required by the NUQFT algorithm
+- Simulations of the quantum unitary primitives required for NUQFT
-- numerical experiments validating the low-rank structure of the NUDFT kernel
+- Numerical experiments validating the low-rank structure of the NUDFT kernel
-- experiments studying precision scaling and conditioning effects
+- Experiments analyzing precision scaling and conditioning effects

 If you use this repository, please cite the following paper: